roylin2000/react-chess/README.md

 Trying to create chess as my first project in Reactjs!

-White pieces do not work yet, but all black pieces work as intended.
+all pieces should work as intended, but castle and automatic checkmate has not been implemented yet.
 - Roy Lin